s3664099/AdventureGame/README.md

 Effectively completed first part of the game.
 We should be able to make a basic adventure game with everything available.
 The final part was to create a game that makes sure that everything works.
 Of course, I just realised that there is technically no way to win, or an end case, so I probably should add something.

+**22 February 2024**
+Fixed some issued that arose with the cover functionality.
+Need to add the functionality where it removes the item from the list if it disappears.